When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 We know that all kids will stop getting burped at some point, but how do you know when to call it quits?

 If you don’t think your baby could last without burping, that’s usually a sign to keep going.
-For instance, he still fusses during feedings, sleeps fitfully because of gas, or spits up everything he ate.
+For instance, he still fusses during feedings, sleeps fitfully because of gas bubbles, or spits up everything he ate onto his bib.

-But if burping seems more and more unnecessary, then that could be your cue to stop burping at this point.
+But if burping seems more and more unnecessary, then that could be your baby’s cues to stop burping at this point.
+Maybe he’s swallowing less air or his digestive system is able to cope with what’s in his belly.
+Issues he had as a newborn like gerd, colic, or acid reflux seem to be resolved.

 1. When your baby would rather play